-As a mom to twins, one of my financial goals is to be able to support my kids when they go to college and as a result, I have a couple things in place to support this plan.
-I have split college savings for each of my children between custodial brokerage accounts and 529b plans and this article provide an overview of both account types.
+As a mom to twins, one of my financial goals is to support my kids when they go to college.
+In order to achieve that goal, I have put a couple of things in place to support this plan.
+They include splitting up the college savings for each of my children between custodial brokerage accounts and 529b plans.
+In this article, I'm going to provide you with an overview of both account types.

 What is a custodial brokerage account?

-A custodial brokerage account is fairly easy to figure out in the sense that (in my instance) it is simply an account that an adult controls for minors under the age of 18 (in some states 21).
-In my custodial accounts, I can invest funds in the stock market towards designated financial goals I have set for my children with saving for college being one of them.
+A custodial brokerage account is fairly easy to figure out.
+It's simply an account that an adult controls for minors under the age of 18 (in some states 21).
+In my custodial accounts, I can invest funds in the stock market for the financial goals I have set.
+Saving for my children's college education is one of them.

 There are a few very important factors to keep in mind with custodial accounts and they include the following:

 Important factors to consider with a custodial account